 1. Set clear goals for implementing AI

 Additionally, organizational leaders should involve developers in setting these goals and metrics.
 Developers have firsthand experience with the impact of AI on their work and can provide valuable insights into how it has improved or hindered productivity.
 GitLab research showed that 63% of developers expect AI to significantly change their role in the next five years, and 56% feel that introducing AI into the software development lifecycle is risky.
-By asking developers where they see opportunities for AI to help them, as well as where they have concerns about AI, organizations can create more meaningful and relevant success metrics that reflect the actual impact of AI on software development teams.
+By asking developers where they see opportunities for AI to help them, as well as where they have concerns about AI, organizations can create more meaningful and relevant success metrics that reflect the actual business impact of AI on software development teams.

 It's also important for organizations to regularly revisit and reevaluate these goals as they continue to integrate AI into their processes.
-Technology evolves quickly, and so do business needs and priorities.
+Technology evolves quickly, and so do business processes and priorities.
 Setting clear goals allows teams to track progress and make adjustments as necessary.

 2. Look beyond coding metrics